koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 ### Shorthand Values

-Koto supports a shorthand notation when creating maps with inline syntax.
+When creating maps with inline syntax, Koto supports a shorthand notation that simplifies adding existing values to the map.

-If a value isn't provided for a key, then Koto will look for a value in scope that matches the key's name, and if one is found then it will be used as that entry's value.
+If a value isn't provided for a key, then Koto will look for a value that matches the key's name, and if one is found then it will be used as that entry's value.